-Both kinds of plug-ins may be either dynamically linked or statically linked within the Frama-C kernel. dynamic linking is the standard way for standard plug-ins while static linking is the standard way for kernel-integrated plug-ins.
+Both kinds of plug-ins may be either dynamically linked or statically linked within the Frama-C kernel.

-Dynamic linking is only available in native mode if you have both OCamI 3.11 or higher and a supported architecture for this feature.
-See the OCamI manual [14] for additional details.
+Dynamic linking is the standard way of linking.
+However, it is only available in native mode if you have a supported architecture for this feature.
+See the OCaml manual [14] for additional details.